 MBChB, MD, FRCP

 In addition to my clinical work, I am also a professor of gastroenterology at the University of Leeds.
-I supervise two PhD and MD fellows in my academic time, and organise first year medical student teaching in Gastroenterology.
+I supervise two PhD and MD fellows in my academic time and conduct clinical trials in Gastroenterology.
 I am handling editor for Alimentary Pharmacology and Therapeutics, a scientific journal in the field of Gastroenterology.
 I am also secretary of the neurogastroenterology section of the British Society of Gastroenterology.
 I have previously been a member of two National Institute for Health and Care Excellence guidelines groups, for the management of Crohn's disease, and dyspepsia and gastro-oesophageal reflux disease.

 In 2013 I was elected as a fellow of the Rome Foundation, the organisation dedicated to improving the lives of people with functional gastrointestinal disorders, such as irritable bowel syndrome.
 This was in recognition of the significant contribution my research has made to the mission of the organisation.